Revised August, 2020

 Steve or "Stevie" had previously found fame at the young age of only fifteen in The Spencer Davis Group with whom he recorded several hit records during the mid 1960s that included 'Keep On Running', 'Gimme Some Lovin' and 'I'm A Man'.
 He left this band in 1967 at the height of their success to form Traffic, a line-up promoted by Island Records founder Chris Blackwell to compete with the many new psychedelic-sounding bands that were taking over the record charts at the time.

 While Traffic enjoyed significant "pop" hits in Britain like 'Paper Sun' and 'Hole In My Shoe' during the so called "Summer of Love", it was their album sales and considerable success in America that was to eventually establish them as major artists on the international music scene.
 However, in a move that seemed similar with his previous band, Steve Winwood left Traffic at what looked to be the height of their success to embark on a supposed solo career that many had anticipated (or expected) for some time.

 Steve said; "We feel today's scene is moving very much away from permanent groups and more towards recognition for individual musicians".
 This attitude may have developed as a result of Traffic's own living and rehearsal space at an isolated cottage in Berkshire that was frequented by other famous musicians and friends who dropped in for a visit.
 Along with playing and listening to records, the "jamming" that went on there both inside and outside the house along with no noise restrictions, often extended late into the night and early morning hours.

 One of the visitors to the Traffic cottage was Eric Clapton who had gained his celebrated reputation as one of the world's best electric guitarists during the time he played in "The Yardbirds" and "John Mayall's Blues Breakers".
-Eric's latest group "Cream" with drummer Ginger Baker and bass guitarist/vocalist Jack Bruce had just split up following two years of constant touring and recording four multi-million selling albums.
+Eric's latest group "Cream" with drummer Ginger Baker and bass guitarist/vocalist Jack Bruce had just disbanded following two years of constant touring and recording four multi-million selling albums.